Secure CheckoutPersonal information is secured with SSL technology.

 18. Assessing the equity impacts of a transportation investment program

 - Paperback ISBN:

-Karen Lucas is Professor of Transport and Social Analysis at the Institute for Transport Studies at the University of Leeds (UK).
-She has been a social researcher of transport for 20 years with a specialist interest in the interactions between transport poverty and social deprivation.
-She is considered a world leader for her contribution to research into the role of transport and social exclusion and has published extensively on this topic.
+Karen Lucas is Professor of Transport and Social Analysis at the Institute for Transport Studies at the University of Leeds, United Kingdom, She has been a social researcher of transport for 20 years with a special interest in the interactions between transport poverty and social deprivation.

-Institute for Transport Studies, University of Leeds, UK
+Institute for Transport Studies, University of Leeds, United Kingdom